Avro Anson

 The Avro Anson is a British twin-engine, multi-role aircraft built by the aircraft manufacturer Avro.
-Large numbers of the type served in a variety of roles for the Royal Air Force (RAF), Fleet Air Arm (FAA), Royal Canadian Air Force (RCAF), Royal Australian Air Force and numerous other air forces before, during, and after the Second World War.
+Large numbers served in a variety of roles with the Royal Air Force (RAF), Fleet Air Arm (FAA), Royal Canadian Air Force (RCAF), Royal Australian Air Force (RAAF), and numerous other air forces before, during, and after the Second World War.

-Initially known as the Avro 652A, the Anson was developed during the mid-1930s from the earlier Avro 652 airliner in response to a request for tenders issued by the British Air Ministry for a coastal maritime reconnaissance aircraft.
-Having suitably impressed the Ministry, a single prototype was ordered, which conducted its maiden flight on 24 March 1935.
-Following an evaluation in which the Type 652A bettered the competing de Havilland DH.89, it was selected as the winner, leading to Air Ministry Specification 18/35 being written around the type and an initial order for 174 aircraft being ordered in July 1935.
-The Type 652A was promptly named after British Admiral George Anson.
+Originally designated the Avro 652A, the Anson was developed during the mid-1930s from the earlier Avro 652 airliner in response to an Air Ministry request for tender for a coastal maritime reconnaissance aircraft.
+After impressing the Air Ministry during evaluation, a single prototype was ordered and made its maiden flight on 24 March 1935.
+Following trials in which the Type 652A outperformed the competing de Havilland DH.89, it was selected for production.
+This led to Air Ministry Specification G.18/35 being written around the design, and an initial order for 174 aircraft was placed in July 1935.
+The Type 652A was subsequently named Anson after the British Admiral George Anson.

-The type was placed into service with the Royal Air Force (RAF) and was initially used in the envisaged maritime reconnaissance operation alongside the larger flying boats.
-After the outbreak of the Second World War, the Anson was soon found to have become obsolete in front-line combat roles.
-Large numbers of the type were instead put to use as a multi-engine aircrew trainer, having been found to be suitable for the role, and became the mainstay of the British Commonwealth Air Training Plan.
-The type continued to be used in this role throughout and after the conflict, remaining in RAF service as a trainer and communications aircraft until 28 June 1968.
+The Anson entered service with the RAF in its intended maritime reconnaissance role, operating alongside larger flying boats.
+After the outbreak of the Second World War, however, it quickly became obsolete as a front-line combat aircraft.
+It was instead widely employed as a multi-engine aircrew trainer, proving well suited to the role and becoming one of the main training aircraft of the British Commonwealth Air Training Plan.
+The type remained in this role throughout and after the war, serving with the RAF as a trainer and communications aircraft until 28 June 1968.

-Post-war, a small number of Ansons (known as Avro 19s) were built new for the civilian market, along with a much larger number of civil conversions from surplus military stocks, being used as light transport and executive aircraft.
-By the end of production in 1952, a total of 8,138 Ansons had been constructed by Avro in nine variants.
-A further 2,882 aircraft were manufactured by Federal Aircraft Ltd in Canada from 1941.
-By the 21st century, the vast majority of Ansons had been retired, but three aircraft still appear at flying displays.
+After the war, a small number of new-build aircraft, known as the Avro 19, were produced for the civilian market.
+Many more surplus military aircraft were converted for civil use as light transports and executive aircraft.
+By the end of production in 1952, Avro had built 8,138 Ansons in nine variants, while a further 2,882 aircraft were manufactured in Canada by Federal Aircraft Ltd from 1941.
+By the 21st century, almost all Ansons had been retired, although three aircraft continue to appear at flying displays.